Nyimalung Monastery

 Nyimalung Monastery is a Buddhist monastery in central Bhutan, not far from Prakhar.
 The monastery was founded by Doring Trulku in 1938, a lama who originally came from Dartesedo in Kham in eastern Tibet.
-The monastery underwent restoration in 2002.
-The monastery, home to around 100 monks is especially noted for its talented musicians and its large thangka, devoted by the Japanese, which attracts pilgrims to a festival in the 5th lunar month.
+Jigme Wangchuck, the Second King of Bhutan, had the monastery renovated and upgraded in 1940.
+Then the monastery again underwent restoration in 2002.
+The monastery, home to around 150 monks is especially noted for its talented musicians and its large thangka, donated by the Japanese, which attracts pilgrims to a festival held from the 8th to the 10th day of the 5th lunar month.